simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

     ```

 #### Exercise 6.2: Add the Web API configuration ####
+We need to configure a router for the Web API, this means that we define how you should structure the URLs to access the Controllers and its operations.
+It's very straight forward.

 1. Select the web project; **Read-Mode-Outlook-Add-inWeb** in the **Solution Explorer**.
 2. Right-click and choose **Add New Folder**, name it **"App_Start"**.